Arable's Mark crop sensors give farmers a data-driven edge

 Curiously, Arable's sensor -- the Mark -- comes in a box that looks like it belongs on an Apple Store shelf.
 Don't be fooled, though.
 While you hardcore gardening enthusiasts could certainly use the Mark as a handy (if pricey) weather station, the real value comes in how Arable can use the data collected by those instruments to offer practical advice to farmers.

 An acoustic sensor measures the volume of rain, for instance, and farmers are given the data needed to decide whether their fields need additional water.
-Sensors facing the sky and the ground can measure light levels, and more importantly, tell whether the color of surrounding crops means they're healthy or ready to harvest.
+Sensors facing the sky and the ground can measure light levels, and tell whether the color of surrounding crops means they're healthy or ready to harvest.
 When combined, certain metrics could also indicate whether certain crops are susceptible to disease, giving farmers a chance to mitigate damage before it gets bad or even potentially avoid it completely.

 Arable has been working on its sensors for a while now, but it just recently got one crucial update: point forecasting.
 Over time, Mark sensors develop a sort of profile for the particular microclimate they're placed in.
 On the back-end, that climate data gets mashed up with publicly available forecasts and a smattering of machine learning algorithms to help offer weather predictions with surprising granularity.
 That leads to better-managed crops, and ultimately, better things to ingest.